McChoc/BlocInterpreter/README.md

 Unrelated to operator precedence and associativity, an operator will evaluate its operands from left to right.

 Note that the operands don't need to be exactly the type specified in a certain context, they only need to be [implicitly convertible]() to that type.
-In the case were the operands are implicitly convertible to multiple types and match more than one operator overload, the upper most one takes priority.
-In the case were the operands do not match any overload, an exception is thrown.
+In the case where the operands are implicitly convertible to multiple types and match more than one operator overload, the upper most one takes priority.
+In the case where the operands do not match any overload, an exception is thrown.

 ---